predix-ui/predix-ui/_pages/design/components/buttons.md

   </catalog-picture>
 </div>

-Similarly, bare buttons and iconic buttons can be used for in-line actions, or as actions in toolbars.
+Bare buttons and iconic buttons can also be used for in-line actions, or as actions in toolbars.

 <div class="layout">
   <catalog-picture